RayNCooper/hugo-split-theme/README.md

 # Split

 ## Preface
-This is my personal flavour of the Split Hugo template.
-Feel free to fork and use for your own page.
+This is my personal flavour of the Hugo Split theme.
+Feel free to fork and use for your own page1.
 ## Intro
 Split is a single page, centrally-divided layout for a professional online presense with a big image or video left with alongside content.
 It is a port of [Split](//onepagelove.com/split) by [One Page Love](//onepagelove.com).